cies/htoml/README.md

 [Tom Preston-Werner](https://github.com/mojombo).
-It is an alternative to the [XML](http://www.w3.org/TR/REC-xml/), [YAML](http://www.yaml.org/spec/1.2/spec.html) and [INI](http://en.wikipedia.org/wiki/INI_file) formats for the purpose of configuration files, as the first two are too heavy for that prupose, and the latter is underspecified.
+It is an alternative to the [XML](http://www.w3.org/TR/REC-xml/), [YAML](http://www.yaml.org/spec/1.2/spec.html) and [INI](http://en.wikipedia.org/wiki/INI_file) formats mainly for the purpose of configuration files.
+Many will find that XML and YAML are too heavy for the purpose of configuration files prupose while INI is underspecified.
-Toml is to configuration files, like what Markdown is for rich-text.
+TOML is to configuration files, like what Markdown is for rich-text.

 This library aims to be compatible with the latest version of the [TOML spec](https://github.com/mojombo/toml), currently that is